-Christine Bianchin MSc, PGCE Principal Term dates for 2022-23 TERM START HALF TERM END Autumn Term 2022 Full-time: 5 September Part-time: 12 September Higher education: 19 September Full and part-time: 24 to 28 October Higher education: Not applicable Full and part-time: 16 December Higher education: 16 December Spring Term 2023 Full and part-time: 3 January Higher education: 4 January Full and part-time: 13 to 17 February Higher education: Not applicable Full and part-time: 31 March Higher education: 31 March Summer Term 2023 Full and part-time: 17 April Higher education: 17 April Full and part-time: 29 May to 2 June Higher education: Not applicable Full and part-time: 30 June Higher education: 26 May Please check your Course Handbook for exact dates and times that apply to you.
-Staff professional development days The College has identified three days during term time which will be designated Staff Professional Development Days.
-There will be no formal lessons on these days and your Course Manager or Tutor will confirm arrangements nearer the time.
-18 October 2022 27 January 2023 11 May 2023 College advice evenings and open days These events give prospective students, family and friends the opportunity to tour our College facilities.
-Current students provide demonstrations and displays.
-There is also an opportunity to discuss courses with teaching staff and find out which course is right for you.
-For dates, timings and updates, visit capel.ac.uk.
+Term dates for 2024-25

+TERM START HALF TERM END Autumn Term 2024 Full-time: 2 September Part-time: 30 September Higher education: 30 September Full and part-time: 28 October to 1 November Higher education: Not applicable Full and part-time: 13 December Higher education: 20 December Spring Term 5 January Higher education: 13 January Full and part-time: 17 to 21 February Higher education: Not applicable Full and part-time: 4 April Higher education: 4 April Summer Term 2025 Full and part-time: 22 April Higher education: 28 April Full and part-time: 26 to 30 May Higher education: Not applicable Full and part-time: 27 June Higher education: 30 May

+Please check your Course Handbook for exact dates and times that apply to you.

+Staff Professional Development Days

+The College has identified three days during term time which will be designated Staff Professional Development Days.
+There will be no formal lessons on these days and your Course Manager or tutor will confirm arrangements nearer the time.